A Guide to a Successful Employee Onboarding Process for New Hires

 This is the 5th stage of the new employee onboarding process flow.
 When a new hire starts a new job at the company, it is critical to notify the department in which the person will be working as well as the departments with which they will be coordinating.

 The list could include the IT team, HR, subordinates, and managers.
-They can even assist in the decoration of the employee’s cubicle and the scheduling of orientation meetings for the new member of their team.
+They can even assist in the decoration of the employee’s cubicle and the scheduling of orientation meetings for the new members of their team.

 #6: Training & Orientation